Optimal Control of Underdamped Systems: An Analytic Approach: Multiscale perturbation theory

 Remarkably, at order $\varepsilon^{1}$ the boundary (\ref{eq:bchermite}) and stationary conditions reduce the non-trivial contribution of the two infinite hierarchies of equations to a system of two first order differential equations in the fast time for $ \nf^{(1:1)}$ and $v^{(1:1)}$.
 Dependence upon higher order coefficients of the expansion in Hermite polynomials enters these equations in the form of functions of the slow time $\st{2}$ that must be determined at order $\varepsilon^{2}$ in the regular perturbative expansion.
 As no secular term appears at this order we can assume within accuracy independence of the solution of the extremal equations from $\st{1}$.

 At order $\varepsilon^{2}$, we can determine all unknown quantities inherited from lower orders in the regular perturbative expansion by imposing the cancellation of secular terms.
 This fixes the dynamical dependence upon the slow time $\st{2}$ in the form of a cell problem.
 We enforce the correct boundary conditions in terms of $ \nf^{(0:2)}$, $ \nf^{(2:2)}$ and $v^{(0:2)}$, $v^{(2:2)}$.
-Finally, if we set all the $ \nf^{(n:0)}$, $\nf^{(n:1)}$ that are not sustained by the drift and all the $ v^{(n:0)}$, $ v^{(n:1)}$ that are not needed to control the non-vanishing contributions to the density to zero, we can prove that
+Finally, if we set all the $ \nf^{(n:0)}$, $\nf^{(n:1)}$ that are not sustained by the drift and all the $ v^{(n:0)}$, $ v^{(n:1)}$ that are not needed to control the non-vanishing contributions to the density to zero, it is self-consistent to set

 Fig.~\ref{fig:scheme} is a stylized summary of the procedure.
 Additional details are provided in Appendix~\ref{app:oboe}.

 In principle, it is possible to extend the analysis to orders higher than $\varepsilon^{2}$, as done in \cite{WyBa1987}.
 The appearance of spatial derivatives of higher order than the second may, however, call for the introduction of appropriate variables to perform partial resummations \cite{BobA2006}.
 We return to this point in section~\ref{sec:outlook}